 Kenya Food & Drinks

-It is hard to describe cuisine in Kenya as being truly “Kenyan” as each region has its own indigenous menus.
+It is hard to describe cuisine in Kenya as simply “Kenyan” since each region has its own distinct flavours and dishes.
 Communities within Kenya have different menus that reflect the different regions and livelihoods.
 Despite this, some dishes made in Kenya reflect Indian, Arab and European influences.
-Swahili dishes tend to use a combination of ginger, chili, coconut, cream, lime and crushed tamarind seeds.
+Swahili dishes tend to use a combination of ginger, chilli, coconut, cream, lime, and crushed tamarind seeds.
 The people of Kenya like to use locally sourced ingredients and tend to barbecue meat, especially beef and goat.